The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Discussion and Applications

 This technique of smoothing the solutions to non-linear PDEs by penalisation in order to derive grid convergence rates for the limiting problem is used in the more general context of HJB and Isaacs equations in \cite{jakobsen06}.

-We should remark that, in \emph{practice}, one can observe $O(k^{3/2}+h^2)$ convergence also for the limiting problem, and even $O(k^2+h^2)$ for a suitably adaptive time stepping scheme, see \cite{ForsythQuadraticConvergence}, which accounts for the singular behaviour of the solution close to expiry.
+We should remark that, in \emph{practice}, one can observe $O(k^{3/2}+h^2)$ convergence for Crank-Nicolson time stepping ($\theta=1/2$) even in the limit ($\epsilon\rightarrow 0$), i.e., for the direct discretisation of (\ref{lcp}).
+The convergence is even $O(k^2+h^2)$ for a suitably adapted time stepping scheme, see \cite{ForsythQuadraticConvergence,ReisingerWhitley}, which accounts for the singular behaviour of the solution close to expiry.
+So in practice, one can let $\epsilon \rightarrow 0$ without negatively affecting mesh convergence (subject to machine precision effects, see \cite{huangetal11}).